CMSgov/bluebutton-web-server/docker-compose/readme.md

 Blue Button server configuration values: DJANGO_USER_ID_SALT, DJANGO_USER_ID_ITERATIONS, PASSWORD_HASH_ITERATIONS
-are server secrets and stored in password encrypted vault file, the password is kept in a password file stored in a secured store (e.g. keybase), the following variables in .env need to be set properly to make the secrets available to server start process and leave no trace of the secret values outside the secured store and vault file.
+are server secrets and stored in password encrypted vault file, the password is kept in a password file stored in a secured store, the following variables in .env need to be set properly to make the secrets available to server start process and leave no trace of the secret values outside the secured store and vault file.

 When the fhir server is a local bfd, the salt, iterations etc. use default values in blue button server settings,